Krista the Explorer

 Have you ever thought about taking some virtual tours in Europe?
 I know I hadn't, until I came across some fantastic online tours that took me back to some of my favourite travel destinations, as well as many places that are still on my bucket list.
 Virtual tours are a great way to explore destinations that you may not otherwise be planning to visit any time soon.
 Not only that, but they also give you that all important wanderlust feeling and get your travel engines running again.

 I've put together 16 virtual tours in Europe that you can easily take either from the comfort of your own home, or even on the go.
-Most of these virtual tours are free and self-guided, but some are run by authentic tour companies who want to give you the experience of a live tour even if you aren't there in person.
+Most of these virtual tours are free and self-guided, but some are run by authentic tour companies who want to give you the experience of a live tour even if you aren't there in person so having a good internet connection is essential.
+There are some great optimum internet plans to choose from now if you're looking to upgrade so don't worry.
 Keep reading to find out which famous European attractions you can go on a virtual tour of from anywhere in the world!

 Virtual Tours in Europe